 Considering renovating or making home improvements?
-A cash-out refinance may be the perfect way to finance.
+A cash-out refinance may be the perfect way to finance A RENOVATION.

 If you’re considering renovating your home or completing several home improvement projects, doing a cash-out refinance on your home may be the right financing option for you.
 Especially now when your home may be at its peak value.